-America runs on Class B industrial.
-The US, specifically the Upper Rockies region, is in the midst of a transformational shift in manufacturing and logistics investment, driving demand well past the supply of suitable large-scale industrial facilities.
+The US, specifically the Upper Rockies region, is experiencing a transformational shift in manufacturing and logistics investment, driving demand well past the supply of suitable large-scale industrial facilities.

 While local population growth in mountain markets is driving record demand for housing with some spillover to industrial demand, the bulk of industrial demand is from larger regional and national employers expanding operations into the region.
 They are attracted to the lower cost of operations, business-friendly climates, and growing populations.